-Investment in equipment: From processing materials to processing information has been added to your bookmarks.
+Investment in equipment: From processing materials to processing information has been saved

 Businesses are spending more money on computers and communications tools, at the expense of industrial machinery and transportation.
 This shift in investment away from traditional equipment reflects a need for businesses to strengthen the ways they process information.